Some of the Many Ways You Can Play to Evolve

 Share Cards or Deck: Yellow “question” cards.

-Resource Cards: Each player gets 3 of these, which consist of (1) Formula for empathy and examples of empathy and on the back, examples of not empathy; (2) feelings, front and back; and (3) wants/values, front and back.
+Resource Cards: Each player gets 3 of these, which consist of (1) Formula for empathy and examples of empathy and on the back, examples of not empathy; (2) feelings, front and back; and (3) needs/wants/values, front and back.

 Jackal (Antagonist) Cards: Each person draws one and keeps the contents secret from the others until they choose to use it.